Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Tuberculosis of male genitalia occurs at a frequency of 11.1-79.3%.
-Tuberculosis of female genital organs can occur under the guise of cystic ovarian formations, appendicitis, ectopic pregnancy.
+Tuberculosis of the male genital organs occurs with a frequency of 11.1-79.3%.
+Tuberculosis of the female genital organs can occur under the guise of cystic formations of the ovaries, appendicitis, ectopic pregnancy.

 What's bothering you?